Information

 Horticulture

-The EU Fruit and Vegetables Aid Scheme enables officially recognised Producer Organisations (POs), formed on the initiative of a group of growers, to receive financial assistance to help increase their competitiveness in the supply chain.
+The Fruit and Vegetables Aid Scheme enables officially recognised Producer Organisations (POs), formed on the initiative of a group of growers, to receive financial assistance to help improve their position in the marketplace.

-To qualify for financial assistant the PO must draw up a 3 to 5 year operational programme aimed at achieving pre-set objects, for example improving the quality, marketing and end value of their produce, promoting the use on environmentally sound cultivation practices or reducing production costs.
+To qualify for financial assistant the PO must draw up a three year operational programme aimed at achieving pre-set objects, for example improving the quality, marketing and end value of their produce, promoting the use on environmentally sound cultivation practices or reducing production costs.

 Read more: